Select Page

 Demo 1: The QAE Report, Report Template and Template Skins

 The purpose of Demo 1 lower down on this homepage is to demonstrate the QAE Report.
 The standard template utilizes generic labelling.
-The QAE visual panel is editable which facilitates updating generic metrics labels on the standard template to become industry specific terminology metric labels creating new Template Skins.
+The QAE visual panel is editable which facilitates updating generic metrics labels on the standard template to become industry-specific terminology metric labels creating new Template Skins.
 Use quick links in the side bar to view 5 QAE Report Demos (these are currently beta so they will improve over time):

 • Tab 1 β€” NVDA Std-Tpl: NVDA 2025 | Standard Template β€” This is a quality metrics pairing with strong patterns containing Volume BL and Close Price USD RL